enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 name output from the CloudFormation stack in step 1.

 #### Update Facebook App setting
 Navigate back to Facebook App setting, update "App Domains" and "Privacy Policy URL" with the Cloudfront URL.
-Select a category (Education might be a good choice).
+Select any category (Example: Education).
 Toggle on the "Off" button at the top right corner to make the App public.

 ![FB Make Public](images/facebook-make-public2.png)